AndrewRussellNet/FNA-Template/README.md

 FNA Template uses fxc.exe (from the DirectX SDK) to build shaders, rather than using a content pipleine.
 This produces raw .fxb files rather than the usual .xnb content files.

-To add .fx (shader source) files to your project, add them and then set their Build Action to "Compile Shader" in the Properties window (typically the F4 key).
+To add .fx (shader source) files to your project: Add them and then set their Build Action to "Compile Shader" in the Properties window (typically the F4 key).
 (Set "Copy to Output Directory" to "Do not copy".)

 To load a shader, read it directly from the .fxb file.
 For example: